President & CEO of NeighborWorks NEPA to Deliver Commencement Address

 Office of Online Learning Launches Distance Education

-Katie Leonard, Executive Vice President of Johnson College; Joan Bonczek, Sr. Director of Academics and Program Director of the Radiologic Technology program; Laura Little, Director of Online Learning and Division Chair of Business Management; and Dr. Ann L. Pipinski, President and CEO of Johnson College.
+Katie Pittelli, Executive Vice President of Johnson College; Joan Bonczek, Sr. Director of Academics and Program Director of the Radiologic Technology program; Laura Little, Director of Online Learning and Division Chair of Business Management; and Dr. Ann L. Pipinski, President and CEO of Johnson College.

-Katie Leonard, Executive Vice President of Johnson College; Joan Bonczek, Sr. Director of Academics and Program Director of the Radiologic Technology program; Laura Little, Director of Online Learning and Division Chair of Business Management; and Dr. Ann L. Pipinski, President and CEO of Johnson College.
+Katie Pittelli, Executive Vice President of Johnson College; Joan Bonczek, Sr. Director of Academics and Program Director of the Radiologic Technology program; Laura Little, Director of Online Learning and Division Chair of Business Management; and Dr. Ann L. Pipinski, President and CEO of Johnson College.

 Johnson College had been interested in making online learning available to students for the past few years.
 During the 2015-16 academic year, the vision became a reality after forming a new Office of Online Learning and integrating a new learning management system, Desire 2 Learn (D2L) into existing curriculum.